elastic/kibana/x-pack/plugins/alerting/README.md

 ```

 ## Alert Navigation
-When registering an Alert Type, you'll likely want to provide a way of viewing alerts of that type within your own plugin, or perhaps you want to provide a view for all alerts created fro mwithin your solution within your own UI.
+When registering an Alert Type, you'll likely want to provide a way of viewing alerts of that type within your own plugin, or perhaps you want to provide a view for all alerts created from within your solution within your own UI.

 In order for the Alerting framework to know that your plugin has its own interna; view for displaying an alert, you must resigter a navigation handler within the framework.